 European students must have a European Health Insurance Card that is valid throughout the academic year or buy private health insurance during the same period.

 The School bears the annual cost of private health insurance for non-EU students.

 It is essential that under age students are accompanied by their guardian throughout their entire stay in Spain.
 If they are not accompanied by one of their parents, these may appoint a legal representative by means of a notarial document that verifies this decision.

 The student must establish residence in Madrid for the academic year.
-The School has accommodation scholarships to help cover the costs of accommodations and food.

 The official language at the School is Spanish.
 For this reason, all non-Spanish-speaking students will be offered an intensive course in their first year of studies so they can quickly familiarize themselves with the basics of the language.

 Additionally, in some classes the teachers use English.